abilandz/PH8124/Lecture_4/Lecture_4.md

 The file's content is redirected to the loop with ```<``` operator at the end of the loop.

-Then, edit some temporary file, named for instance ```data.log```, with the following straightforward content:
+Then, edit some temporary file, named for instance ```data.log```, with the following example content:

 ```bash
 10 20 30